Coconino National Forest, Arizona

 Courthouse Butte

-Sedona also has some well-preserved Native American sites where you can learn about the history of the ancient Sinagua People who lived in the area from 1,400 to 1,100 BC.
-They are known for their craftsmanship within pottery, basketry and masonry.
-They made rock art, pueblos and cliff dwellings such as Montezuma Castle which is located about 40 km (25 miles) away from Sedona.
+While you’re exploring, you’ll also find well-preserved Native American sites throughout in close proximity to Sedona, offering a fascinating glimpse into the history of the ancient Sinagua people who lived here from around 1,400 to 1,100 BC.
+Known for their impressive pottery, basketry, and masonry, these early inhabitants left behind rock art, pueblos, and cliff dwellings.
+One of the most remarkable sites is Montezuma Castle, about 40 km (25 miles) from Sedona.

 The view of Castle Rock from Apache's Seven Pools